rmassidda/rmassidda.github.io/curriculum/curriculum.md

 : \hfill September 2014 \newline
     *National round participant*

-    The competition tests problem-solving skills in a programming setting and is reserved to high school students.
+    The competition tests high school students' problem-solving skills in a programming setting.
     The success in different local rounds determines the participation in the national phase.

 # Skills

 I am a **Python** developer with thorough knowledge and experience with scientific, deep learning and NLP frameworks such as **NumPy**, **PyTorch**, **NLTK**, **SpaCy**, **TensorFlow** and **Matplotlib**.
-I'm also familiar with **C/\CC{}** languages in the context of parallel processing and with web frontend technologies.
+I am also competent with **C/\CC{}** languages in the context of parallel processing and with web frontend technologies.

 I am an experienced **GNU/Linux** user, highly familiar with the **UNIX** toolkit, **shell scripting** and **Git** version control.
-This resume, as most of my writings and presentations, has been produced using \LaTeX.
+This resume has been produced using \LaTeX\ as most of my writings and presentations.

 I speak Italian as my mother tongue, and I am a fluent English speaker both in technical and social contexts.